gallenc/opennms-tutorials-1/session3/README.md

 * clear(0) triggered(1).

-So we can see that even though we only have one `healthChange` trap definition, it can correspond to the raising or clearing of up to twelve different independent problems which can occur in any combination on the camera.
+So we can see that even though we only have one `healthChange` trap definition, it can correspond to the raising or clearing of up to twelve different independent problems which can occur in any combination in the camera.

 You will also see that all the generated events still have an `Indeterminate` severity.
 We have no idea from the event whether a `washerMotorFault` is more or less critical to deal with than a `videoSignal` fault.